FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 - `As a User`, `I want` to compare my water usage with regional or national averages `so that` I understand how my consumption habits compare to others and gain motivation to further reduce my environmental impact.

+- `As an Unregistered User`, `I want` to be able to have access to most of the app’s features `so that` I don’t have to login.

+- `As an Unregistered User`, `I want` to be able to create an account `so that` I can keep data on multiple devices.

 ### Domain Model

 ![Domain model](Docs/DomainModel.png)